Atihinen/RobotFramework-HttpLibrary-demo/README.md

 ```

 # API application
-API is written in python using bottlepy library
+API is written in python using bottlepy library.

-To run application just cd to root folder of the gitrepostory:
+To run application just cd to root folder of the git repository:
 ```shell
 python app.py
 ```